 We use our phones quite a bit during our travels – yelping a new restaurant, taking photos/videos, calling home, navigating, music, etc. All of this drains the battery pretty quickly.
 Fortunately, our USB power bank allows for two full charges (and a little bit extra) on our iPhone 6’s!
-Brooke and I can each get a second full charge on our phones before re-charging the power bank.
+We can each get a second full charge on our phones before re-charging the power bank.

 - Tough Braided Charging Cord ($15.49)

 Travel can wreak havoc on the standard, flimsy, white charging cord that comes with most iDevices.
 I personally destroyed three charging cords before finding this one – due to packing too tightly, or stretching it to reach an outlet.
 This 10-foot braided cable puts almost any outlet within reach and withstands the beatings from travel like a champ!
 A 4-foot option is also available for a slightly lower price.